Power Defense (PlayEveryWare)

 Assisted with game concept and rules of play

 During the initial design, I played a junior role helping to build upon the game concept and rules of play.
-Learning how to build a GDD and how to present my ideas in a structured way was very helpful and allowed me to communicate better with my art and with other parts of the team.
+Learning how to create a GDD and how to present my ideas in a structured way was very helpful and allowed me to communicate better with my art and with other parts of the team.
 Using this combination of art and game design has been very helpful when explaining abstract ideas or systems for projects.

 Built mythos for humorous multigame expanded universe